- AustraliaNorth AmericaWorld

 Anfield Resources Inc. (TSXV:ARY) announced that it has entered into definitive agreements with Uranium One Inc. to acquire the Utah-based Shootaring Canyon uranium mill as well as a portfolio of conventional uranium assets with a historical resource estimate of 6.8 million pounds of triuranium octoxide.
-The portfolio will increase the company’s uranium asset acreage by over 250 percent.

 Strategic advantages for Anfield include:

 - Potential creation of one of the very few uranium producers in the United States:

 - Shootaring Canyon mill is one of only three licensed uranium mills in the United States, reflecting its scarcity value.

 - The establishment of Anfield as one of the largest owners of uranium properties in the U.S.:

 - Increases Anfield’s uranium asset acreage by more than 250 per cent to reach approximately 65,500 acres (approximately 26,507 hectares);